Visrozar/migrator-frontend/README.md

 ### Action
 * The action you want to perform, currently it supports three actions - add, edit and delete

-### Condition Type
-* This is an optional field.
-Here you specify the data type of the condition you're going to add.
-Currently the supported data types are string, array, object, int, float, null (null is when the value is supposed to be null)

 ### Condition
 * Again an optional field.
-Here you'll specify the actual condition
+Here you'll specify the actual condition.
+This should always be a string which can be parsed to a JSON object.
-> **Note:** If you want the condition to be `_id`, then you can keep the condition_type as object and condition to be `{"_id": "5c63bbc2547baf77ce76be18"}`
+> **Note:** If you want the condition to be `_id`, then the condition needs to be `{"_id": "5c63bbc2547baf77ce76be18"}`

 ### Key
 * The name of the key you want to add/edit or delete

 ### Value Type
-* Similar to Condition Type but is a mandatory field.
-Here you specify the data type of the value you're going to add
+* This is a mandatory field.
+Here you specify the data type of the value you're going to add.
+Currently the supported data types are string, array, object, int, float, null (null is when the value is supposed to be null)

 ### Value
 * Here you'll add the actual value